-DefinitionNumber of people infected with HIV and living in Utah.
+DefinitionNumber of people diagnosed with HIV and living with HIV in Utah.

 NumeratorFor views regarding new cases - the number of new HIV diagnoses in a given year.
 For views regarding persons living with HIV in Utah - the number of persons with diagnosed HIV infection who are known to be living in Utah during a particular time-frame.

 Data Interpretation IssuesBeginning in 2020, persons who have not had a reported laboratory result or address change for at least 5 years are no longer considered to be living in Utah.
 This change is retroactive and lowers the estimate of persons living with HIV in Utah by several hundred.

 The estimate of persons living with HIV in Utah does not include undiagnosed cases.
 Additionally, it is only an approximation since it does not include persons who have moved out of Utah or who have died where this information has not been reported.